-[Insert Figure 1 around here]
+[Insert Figure 2 around here]

 Thirty of the 32 families reported how often they read the book to their infants over the three weeks.
-The mean was 18 times in Group 1 (range 4 to 33) and 19 times in Group 2 (range 5 to 44).
-We found no correlation between number of repeats and infant preference for familiar words (as measured by looking time to the familiar words minus that to the unfamiliar words) in either the joint group (r(30) = -.099, p = 602, 2-tailed) or Group 1 (r(15) = .135, p = .631, 2-tailed: Figure 2 top panel), but in Group 2 there was a significant negative correlation between the number of repeats and infant preference (r(15) = -.579, p = .024, 2-tailed: Figure 2 bottom panel).
-As can be seen in the scatterplot in Figure 2 (bottom panel), the seemingly significant relation is actually carried by two outliers (and indeed, when these are removed, the correlation is no longer significant: r(13) = -.264, p = .383, 2-tailed).
-In addition, we find it extremely unlikely that infants would show a familiarity response to the easier-to-segment Isolated words but a novelty response to the more difficult-to-segment Sentential words.
-If anything, easier tasks are expected to lead to a novelty response and harder tasks to a familiarity response (see Hunter & Ames, 1988; DePaolis, Keren-Portnoy & Vihman, 2016).
+The mean was 18 times (i.e., 18 readings of the full set of pages) in Group 1 (range 4 to 33) and 19 in Group 2 (range 5 to 44).
+We found no correlation between number of repeats and infant preference for familiar words (as measured by looking time to the familiar words minus that to the unfamiliar words) in either the joint group (r(30) = -.099, p = 602, 2-tailed) or Group 1 (r(15) = .135, p = .631, 2-tailed: Figure 3 top panel), but in Group 2 there was a significant negative correlation between the number of repeats and infant preference (r(15) = -.579, p = .024, 2-tailed: Figure 3 bottom panel).
+As can be seen in the scatterplot in Figure 3 (bottom panel), the seemingly significant relation is actually carried by two data points with relatively extreme values (one low on number of repeats and with a strong preference for Familiar words and one high on number of repeats and with a preference for Unfamiliar words), and indeed, when these are removed, the correlation is no longer significant (r(13) = -.264, p = .383, 2-tailed).
+In addition, we find it extremely unlikely that infants would show a familiarity response following many readings of the book (i.e. more exposure to the words) but a novelty response following few readings of the book (i.e., less exposure to the words).
+If anything, easier tasks (e.g., recognising words heard often and well known) are expected to lead to a novelty response and harder tasks (e.g., recognising words heard infrequently and less well remembered) to a familiarity response (see Hunter & Ames, 1988; DePaolis, Keren-Portnoy & Vihman, 2016).

-[Insert Figure 2 around here]
+[Insert Figure 3 around here]